tommysullivan/ts-injector/features/readme.md

 Make sure you have pulled in dependencies by running:

     npm install
+    node_modules/typescript/bin/tsc

+NOTE: IntelliJ will automatically file watch and compile your typescript files if you have configured it do do so in preferences.
+If you have done this, the second command is unnecessary.

 Assuing you have installed the cucumber.js plugin for IntelliJ IDEA, you may right click on a feature and run / debug it.
 You may also choose Run -> Edit Configurations to create a more specific cucumber run configuration.